Find us on campus

 Simply put, policy is whatever government decides to do or not to do.
 Policymakers grapple with ways to improve how people live and work together, and the Bachelor of Arts in Public Policy enables you to develop ethical decision-making and innovative problem-solving skills through interdisciplinary study and practice.
 Our major prepares you to influence decisions made by local, state, national, and international governments and agencies that make decisions for, about, and with communities and societies.
 Through study and internship experience, you'll develop a close understanding of problems and the analytical tools that are essential for public policymaking.

-Majoring in public policy at Redlands gives you the chance to make a real difference in how policies are shaped and implemented at local, national, and global levels.
+Majoring in public policy at Redlands gives you the chance to make a difference in how policies are shaped and implemented at local, national, and global levels.
 You will learn how to analyze complex social, economic, and political issues and develop practical solutions that can improve communities and institutions.
 With a strong focus on critical thinking, research, experiential learning, and hands-on experience, this program prepares you for a career in government, non-profits, law, or advocacy.
 You will also have the opportunity to participate in internships and study-away programs.

 *The following courses are subject to change.
 Please check the latest university catalog for all coursework information, program requirements, and learning outcomes.
 To receive a B.A. degree, the student must complete: